MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ### -UsbOnly

-Use this parameter to configure key management for the OS drive to only use a startup key stored on a USB flash drive.
+Add this parameter to configure key management for the OS drive to only use a startup key stored on a USB flash drive.
 When you select this option, BitLocker locks the normal boot process until a USB device that contains a BitLocker startup key is attached to the computer.
-You can't combine this parameter with **-TpmAndPin**, **-TpmAndUsb**, or **-TpmOnly**.
+You can't combine this parameter with **TpmAndPin**, **TpmAndUsb**, or **TpmOnly**.

 ```yaml
 Type: SwitchParameter